eafunk/audiorack/README.txt

 Finally, queue behavior is set, including the minimum number of items the automation queue filler should always keepin the queue, the default segue overlap time from end of a playing item to the start of the next, and a level base segue holdoff.
-The default segue time is used for ietms that do not already have a segue time set.
+The default segue time is used for items that do not already have a segue time set.
 If an item already has a time set in it's library properties, that time is used instead.
 The level based segue holdoff works with the segue time (either default of set for an item) to keep the segue form happening beyond the segue time until the audio level of the playing item drops below the specified level.
 Recomended settings are 8 minimum queue item, 7 second segue overlap, and -26 dB segue holdoff level.

 VoIP settings control how arServer integrates with the baresip VoIP client.
 See the later section in this document called OPTIONAL SIP VoIP integartion for details on how to set up baresip to work with arServer.
 This panel controls the arServer side of this integration.
 The first item sets the control port that arServer uses to connect to baresip to monitor and control calles that come into baresip.
 Again, see the OPTIONAL SIP VoIP integartion section for details.
-All the other ists in this settings tab set up specific properties for how a caller is connected to the mixer, live the default input levels, mix-minus feed levels, mixer and feed bus assignments, and feed cue and/or talkback behavior.
+All the other ists in this settings tab set up specific properties for how a caller is connected to the mixer, live the default input levels, mix- minus feed levels, mixer and feed bus assignments, and feed cue and/or talkback behavior.

 Wire settings control persisten jack audio connection between various audio devices and port to allow you to route audio through processing and such outside of and beyond the Live Inputs and Output settings above.
 Any connections you make in this list will be persistent: when arServer runs, it will make sure the connections are made if not already present.
 If a device goes away breaking the connection, arServer will reconnect them when the device comes back.
 If a connection is removed from this list, arServer will disconnect the devices and ports that were specified and remove the connection from it's Spersistent connection list.

 Example of use: a arServer Output group may have been created to route the main mix bus to two output channels of an audio device to feed an air chain.
 You might want to insert an audio level comprerssor plugin into that path before it goes to the audio devive.
 You would need run the program that hosts the compressor plugin (such as Carla), and then set the arServer output to route to the two (L&R) inputs of the compressor instead of the audio device.
 Then in this Wire list you would add two connections for the left output of the compressor to the desired audio interface channel, and from the right output to another audio interface channel.

 *** RUNNING arServer low level details ***